The First Year on a Homestead:

-This was very fun!
+We’ve had a good first year on the homestead here in Homosassa.
+We hatched our own chicks which were very fun and educational!
 We bought a special incubator, one for beginners, and it is really great.
-It is called the Brinsea Mini Advance Hatching Egg Incubator and you can do all type of poultry in it : Turkey, Duck, Quail, Chicken, YOU NAME IT!
+It’s called the Brinsea Mini Advance Hatching Egg Incubator and you can incubate all types of poultry in it!
+Turkey, Duck, Quail, Chicken, YOU NAME IT!